 Prior to settling in the United States for her studies, she worked in film production for over a decade as producer and director on primary mainstream Iranian cinema and TV shows.
 Working in the spontaneous, impulsive and hyperrealist Iranian film industry taught her to become adaptable with the various streams of the film industry.
 Therefore, after moving to the US she gradually shifted to film studies, research, and the business of this exciting industry.

-Asha Phelps is currently the Administrative & Operations Manager at IFC Center, specializing in theater and event operations.
-Her responsibilities also include alternative content programming, in-house and social media marketing, film accounting and organizational database maintenance.
-In conjunction with her duties at IFC Center, she also works annually with DOC NYC, now America’s largest documentary film festival, overseeing the festival’s ticketing and passholder programs, as well as virtual platform and venue box office operations.
+Asha Phelps is currently the Director of Administration & Films at IFC Center, specializing in theater and event operations.
+Her responsibilities also include film accounting, data tracking and analytics, and alternative programming.
+In conjunction with her duties at IFC Center, she also works annually with DOC NYC, now America’s largest documentary film festival, overseeing the festival’s production operations.
 She was a 2016 participant in the inaugural Industry Academy International U.S., hosted by Film Society of Lincoln Center and the Locarno International Film Festival.
 She has a BA in Cinema Studies from NYU.
 Although a Texas native, she currently lives in Brooklyn, N.Y.

 TT Stern-Enzi is the Artistic Director of the Over-the-Rhine International Film Festival.
 He began working in film as a freelance writer and film critic (first with regional alt-weeklies before transitioning to television at the local Fox affiliate) in the Greater Cincinnati region over 20 years ago and remains an accredited critic on Rotten Tomatoes and a member in the Critics Choice Association.
 He is also a Film Festival Alliance Board Member.